Meet the MAYFACS Team and Trustees

 Freya has lived in Mayfield since she was 5 years old.
 After university she spent some time in London but has returned with her own family.
-Her children attend Mayfield Primary School.
-She is the chair of the PTA at the school and has been heavily involved with fundraising for the pre school over the past five years.
+Her children have attended the local primary school.
+She has been the chair of the PTA at Mayfield for 3 years but is now concentrating on MAYFACS and supporting the community during the Coronavirus.

 To contact MAYFACS about anything, click the 'contact us' link or use the contact details below.